Tuesday, May 9, 2023

 1904-1905

-In 1904, eighteen inspectors gathered at the Café Boulevard on Second Avenue at East 10th Street.1 The fashionable Hungarian restaurant featured a renowned orchestra, red marble dining room, and graceful circular staircase that “seemed to float in air,” according to the New York Times.
+In 1904, eighteen inspectors dined at the Café Boulevard on Second Avenue at East 10th Street.1 The fashionable Hungarian restaurant featured an orchestra, red marble dining room, and a graceful circular staircase that “seemed to float in air,” according to the New York Times.
 A 1903 guidebook titled Where and How to Dine in New York rhapsodized over its paprika chicken, a signature dish that appears on this menu.
 The names of the attendees are shown on back of the card.

 Notes: